ChoiceAndEffort/lg-docs/docs/special-subject/vite-optimization/index.md

 import vue from '@vitejs/plugin-vue';

 import { resolve } from 'path';
+//打包分析
 import { visualizer } from 'rollup-plugin-visualizer';

+//开启gzip
 import viteCompression from 'vite-plugin-compression';

+//CDN
 import { autoComplete, Plugin as importToCDN } from 'vite-plugin-cdn-import';

+// 图片压缩
+import { ViteImageOptimizer } from 'vite-plugin-image-optimizer';
+import svgo from 'svgo';

 export default defineConfig({
   resolve: {